 Some aggression problems respond favorably to spaying or neutering.

 We offer boarding for our established clients.
 Your pet is well cared for by experienced kennel staff members who work hard to maintain a clean environment with a large dose of TLC.
-We have various size cages and runs and a large, fenced yard to exercise dogs.
+We have various size cages and runs.
+We have a large fenced yard to exercise dogs.?

 Your new puppy or kitten will be seen every 3-4 weeks until 4-5 months of age.
-Appointments will include needed vaccines, de-worming and flea control, and discussion of the issues and questions that may arise with pediatric patients.
+Appointments will include needed vaccines, de-worming, flea control, and discussion of the issues and questions that may arise with pediatric patients.

 Yearly wellness exams are the best way to find problems early, before they become difficult to treat.
 The use of vaccines, heartworm preventative and flea/tick preventative is very important to keeping your pet healthy and happy.